 The hoard contains 13 examples of the rare ‘Two Emperors’ penny that shows Alfred and Ceolwulf seated side by side below a winged figure of Victory or an angel.
 The image on the coins suggests an alliance between the kingdoms of Wessex and Mercia.
 This challenges the accounts found in written sources which dismiss Ceolwulf as a puppet of the Vikings.
 Ceolwulf II, the last king of Mercia, quietly disappeared from the historical record in uncertain circumstances and Alfred and his successors then forged a new kingdom of England by taking control of Mercia, before conquering the regions controlled by the Vikings.

 The hoard can be dated by the presence of a single ‘Two-Line’ type penny which was not produced until the late 870s, after the Battle of Edington (May 878) between Alfred’s forces and a Viking army.
 Viking forces moved both by water and land, and they likely used the ancient trackway known as Icknield Street which passes through Watlington, close to where the hoard was found.
 It is possible that the hoard was buried in the wake of this violence or during the ensuing movement of peoples.

-Thanks to pivotal grants from the Heritage Lottery Fund, The Art Fund, the Ashmolean Friends and Patrons, and several individuals the Ashmolean was able to save the hoard for the nation in 2016.
+Thanks to pivotal grants from the Heritage Lottery Fund, The Art Fund (with a contribution from the Wolfson Foundation), the Ashmolean Friends and Patrons, and several individuals the Ashmolean was able to save the hoard for the nation in 2016.